hughobrien/zfs-remote-mirror/README.md

 	KexAlgorithms curve25519-sha256@libssh.org
 	Ciphers chacha20-poly1305@openssh.com

 Remember to change the user.
-The last step is to place the fingerprint of the signing key you made way back up in the section about *sshd_config*
+Now some SSH tasks.
+Install the fingerprint of the signing key you made way back up in the section about *sshd_config*, and generate the host key for the device while we're at it.

 	root@local# ssh-keygen -y -f ~/your-ca-key > /home/hugh/knox/img/ufs/etc/ssh/knox-ca
+	root@local# ssh-keygen -t ed25519 -f /home/hugh/knox/img/ufs/etc/ssh/ssh_host_ed25519_key # pres <enter> when prompted for a passphrase

 I lied, we should also add some entropy.